Practical Experience with Stable Set and Coloring Relaxations: Abstract

 \section{Abstract}

-Stable Set and Graph Coloring belong to the class of NP-hard optimization problems on graphs.
+The stable set problem and the graph coloring problem are classes of NP-hard optimization problems on graphs.
 It is well known that even near-optimal solutions for these problems are difficult to find in polynomial time.
 The Lovász theta function, introduced by Lovász in the late 1970s, provides a powerful tool in the study of these problems.
 It can be expressed as the optimal value of a semidefinite program and serves as a relaxation for both problems.
-Considerable effort has been devoted to investigating additional cutting planes to strengthen these relaxations.
-In our work, we use these models and consider new classes of cutting planes based on small cliques and cycles contained in the underlying graph.
-We demonstrate that identifying such violated constraints can be done efficiently and that they often lead to significant improvements over previous bounds.
-However, our computational experiments also show that the quality of these improvements may decrease with problem size, and in some instances, no improvement is observed. \\
+Over the years, considerable effort has been devoted to investigating additional cutting planes to strengthen these relaxations.
+In our work, we use these models and consider classes of cutting planes based on cliques, odd cycles, and odd antiholes contained in the underlying graph.
+We demonstrate that identifying such violated constraints can be done efficiently and that they often lead to significant improvements over previous bounds. \\

 Keywords: Lovász Theta Function, Stability Number, Chromatic Number, Semidefinite Programming